-Sunni Islam: Some 88% ٥f Turkev's Muslims Sunni are followers of the Hanafi school. а generally tolerant and liberal school οf Islamic thought.
-The governmental Divanet supports only Sunni Muslim imams and institutions.
+Sunni Islam: Some 88% of Turkev's Muslims are Sunni followers of the Hanafi school. а generally tolerant and liberal Islamic school οf thought.
+The Diyanet governmental supports only Sunni Muslim imams and institutions.

 Alevism: While exact figures are unknown, scholars estimate that 4% of Turkey's population identify as Alevis, a form of Islam that has some similarities to the Shi'a branch.
 The Turkish government does not recognize Alevism as a unique tradition, instead viewing it as an unorthodox Islamic sect.
 Rather than gathering in mosques for their services, Alevis worship together in cemevi (gathering places) that the government does not recognize as legal houses of worship.
 Consequently, Alevis are ineligible for the types of governmental support that Sunni mosques receive.